devFancy/devfancy.github.io/_posts/2022-06-26-PS-04-Continuous-Probability-Distributions.md

 ### 4.2.3 The Poisson Process

-* Expected waiting time and Expected numver of events
+* Expected waiting time and Expected number of events

   * Expected waiting time btw. two events in a Poisson process: $\frac{1}{\lambda}$

-  * Expected number of events occuring within a fixed time interval $t: \lambda t$
+  * Expected number of events occurring within a fixed time interval $t: \lambda t$

-  * Moreover, the number of events occuring within such a time interval has a Poisson distribution with mean  $\lambda t$
+  * Moreover, the number of events occurring within such a time interval has a Poisson distribution with mean  $\lambda t$

 ![](/assets/img/ps/ps-04-continuous-probability-distributions_3.png){: width="400"}